rishiagarwal2000/Active-to-Passive-Voice/README.md

 The code depends on case analysis.
 Every sentence is converted to its assertive form by reordering and then the output of reordered sentence is converted back to suit the original input.
 There are many more cases like - imperative sentences, etc which haven't been handled.
+IMPORTANT : Please install nltk before using the code.

 I hope you like the code.